internetarchive/wayback-diff/README.md

 The **timestampA** and **timestampB** which are the timestamps extracted from the URL.

-The **site** which is the webpage for which the snapshots are shown.
+The **url** which is the webpage for which the snapshots are shown.

 The **noTimestamps** prop which should only be set to true in the ```/diff///WEBPAGE``` path schema.

-The **url** which is the url that is used to decide if this is an initial view or both timestamps are missing.

-### SunburstContainer can receive up to five props.
+### SunburstContainer can receive up to four props.
 All of them are optional.

 The **loader** which is a React Component that will be shown when loading.

 The **timestamp** which is the timestamp whose simhash will be compared with the others.

-The **site** which is the webpage for which the the simhashes will be compared.
+The **url** which is the webpage for which the the simhashes will be compared.

-The **year** which is the year from which the webpages simhashes are going to be compared with the selected timestamp's simhash.

 The **wdd** which is the wayback-discover-diff server's address.